BP2022-AP1/bp2022-ap1/README.md

 ## Environment variables

-We're loading public environment variables with docker compose and secret ones with poe.
+We're loading public environment variables with docker compose and secret environment variables with poe.
 We have four files that contain environment variables.

 ### `.env.shared`